Ophthalmology

 - Subconjunctival Implants for Pannus and Dry Eye*

-- Same Day Cataract Surgery with Artificial Lens Implantation
+- Cataract Surgery with Artificial Lens Implantation

 - Specialized Ophthalmic Tissue Biopsy